techflow21/Fullstack_crud/README.md

 # Features
 ===========
 - Create a new User with Name, email and Sex details
-- Read all the users
+- Read all the Users
+- Update any User